GrahamDumpleton/mod_wsgi/docs/user-guides/security-hardening.rst

 * :doc:`running-behind-a-reverse-proxy` for trusted-proxy
   header configuration and the corresponding front-end proxy setup.
-* :doc:`daemon-mode` for the conceptual model and the ``WSGIDaemonProcess`` / ``WSGIProcessGroup`` /
+* :doc:`embedded-and-daemon-mode` for the conceptual model and the ``WSGIDaemonProcess`` / ``WSGIProcessGroup`` /
   ``WSGIApplicationGroup`` configuration patterns referenced on this page.